WHAT ARE THE COURTYARDS?

 The most characteristic district is the Alcázar Viejo district, between the Alcázar and the parish of San Basilio, although there are also many in the districts of Santa Marina, around the church of San Lorenzo and near la Magdalena.
 Just around the Mosque-Cathedral, there are also very beautiful old examples of courtyards in the old Jewish quarter.
 The most beautiful courtyards of all are to be found in the Palacio de Viana (Viana Palace), with twelve different courtyards.

 Since 1921, the Town Hall has organised a competition of Courtyards and Crosses in the first week of May, and the owners decorate their houses with great care to try and win the prestigious award offered by the authorities.
 A festival runs in parallel with a number of performances by the best singers and dancers on the scene, while the local fino wine from Montilla-Moriles flows freely and delicious tapas are served.

 It is thanks to these events that the Cordoban courtyard is becoming more and more important in popular festivities, and helps the general public to celebrate and welcome these festivals with enthusiasm and hospitality.

 VISITING PATIOS OF CORDOBA DURING THE FESTIVAL AND ALL YEAR ROUND:

-THE COURTYARDS FESTIVAL OF CORDOBA 2017 (patios): During the first two weeks of May (dates to confirm).
+THE COURTYARDS FESTIVAL OF CORDOBA 2017 (patios): From 2nd to 14th May.
 Until the complete information about the Courtyards Festival of Cordoba 2017 is ready, we suggest you to take a look at the information of 2016 below (it uses to be very similar each year):

 THE COURTYARDS FESTIVAL OF CORDOBA 2016 (patios): From 2nd to 15th May